GommeAWM/CombatAWM/README.md

 ```
-Reporting bugs: If you come across a bug, please report it here or on cloudburstmc.
+Reporting bugs: If you come across a bug, please report it here or on cloudburstmc or join our discord https://discord.gg/mAZ9YMV3.
 ```